 Vulvar cancer usually forms slowly over many years.
 Abnormal cells can grow on the surface of the vulvar skin for a long time.
 This condition is called vulvar intraepithelial neoplasia (VIN).
 Because it is possible for VIN to become vulvar cancer, it is important to get treatment.

 Having vulvar intraepithelial neoplasia or HPV infection can increase the risk of vulvar cancer.

-Anything that increases your risk of getting a disease is called a risk factor.
-Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
+Anything that increases a person's chance of getting a disease is called a risk factor.
+Not every person with one or more of these risk factors will develop vulvar cancer, and it will develop in some people who don't have any known risk factors.
 Talk with your doctor if you think you may be at risk.
-Risk factors for vulvar cancer include the following:
+Risk factors for vulvar cancer include:

 Signs of vulvar cancer include bleeding or itching in the vulvar area.

 Vulvar cancer often does not cause early signs or symptoms.
 Signs and symptoms may be caused by vulvar cancer or by other conditions.
 Check with your doctor if you have any of the following:

 - a lump or growth on the vulva that looks like a wart or ulcer